dubdia/mavs-rc/README.md

 ### Application Failures
 - Check Logs: Review the log files for clues: _%APPDATA%/mavs-rc/rc.log_
 - Reset Application Data: If issues persist, try deleting the application data directory.
-You may want to back up important configurations such as _sshServers.json_ beforehand: _%APPDATA%/mavs-rc/_
+You may want to back up important configurations such as rc-remotes.config.json_ beforehand: _%APPDATA%/mavs-rc/_

 ### Build Issues
 - Update Node.js: Ensure your Node.js installation is up to date.